exercism/v3/languages/elixir/exercises/concept/anonymous-functions/.docs/after.md

   # => 2
   ```

-  - they may be immediatly invoked on creation:
+  - they may be immediately invoked on creation:

   ```elixir
   (fn x, y -> x + y end).(2, 3)